-She worked for a health insurance company for about a year but disliked it.
+She worked for a health insurance company for about a

 "That's when I was diagnosed," she said.

 "I had intention-

 "I had intention-ally lost weight and I rolled over in bed and thought I was laying on something," she recalled.
-"And I was; it was a lump in my breast
+"And I was; it was a lump in my